Alexander the Great (board game): Gameplay

 The game uses die-cut counters and a hex grid map common to wargames of this era.
 Pieces represent infantry, cavalry, phalanx formations, various ranged weapons troops, chariots, and elephants.

 The movement and combat mechanics use a simple "I Go, You Go" system, where one player moves and attacks, followed by the other player.

 A unique feature of the game is a sliding morale track to determine which combat results table is used for combat resolution.

 Publication history

 Alexander the Great was designed by Gary Gygax in the days before he co-founded TSR, when he was working as a freelance game designer for Guidon Games.
 The game was published by Guidon in 1971, and was followed in 1972 by the supplement Alexander's Other Battles, which provided additional counters and maps for the battles of Granicus, Issus, and the Hydaspes.

 The following year, when Guidon went out of business, Avalon Hill acquired the rights to the game, and Gygax worked with Donald Greenwood to revise a second edition of the game, which was published by Avalon Hill in 1974.

+After the new game was released, Gygax and Tom Hazlett designed two supplements to the game, The Battle of Isis and The Battle of the Hydaspes, which were published in Avalon Hill's house magazine, The General.